Lead Generation

 Most agents focus their lead generation on buyers.
 Sellers are the better business.
 One listing commission often equals two buyer-side commissions, and sellers frequently refer other sellers in the same neighborhood.
 The agent who owns seller leads owns the market.

 Here are seven seller lead generation strategies that are working in 2026, from fully automated to occasional manual effort.
+For a focused look on the most important one, see our home valuation widget guide.

 1. Home valuation widget on your website